NateEag/nateeag.com/drafts/hardware-notes.md

-I'd probably lean towards the 177x, as it's more all-around usable, and if I were ever taking audio engineering so seriously that I needed really precise results, I could probably buy a second set (and maybe do more exhaustive research first).
+I'd probably lean towards the 177x, as it's more all-around usable, and if I were ever taking audio engineering so seriously that I needed really precise results, I could buy a second set (or just work out an EQ preset that).

 ## Ploopy Thumb Trackball